smarquardt/samples-for-svpub/README.md

 visualize and validate the GPS data for an interval photo capture.

-* gopro_gps_sync : This utility corrects for issues with the GoPro Fusion Studio stitching software, where GPS data is not currently (March 2018) passed through correctly to stitched photos.
+* gopro_gps_sync : This utility corrects for issues with the GoPro Fusion Studio 1.1 stitching software, where GPS data was not passed through correctly to stitched photos.
 The tool will take the GPS metadata from the EXIF of the original unstitched photos and inject it into the stitched photos.
+As of Fusion Studio 1.2 this has been fixed, so this tool is probably no longer necessary.

 Exiftool is required for these tools, you can get it here: